gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 **Critical**: Used when something critical happens (duh), such as a system component unavailable, for example.

-Some frameworks go beyond these severity levels.
-Monolog (PHP), for example, have two others: Alert - for actions that must be taken immediately, waking you up on the middle of the night on your vacation, such as entire system down, database unavailable and so on - and Emergency, when the system is unusable.
+**Alert**: Used for actions that must be taken immediately, waking you up on the middle of the night on your vacation, such as entire system down, database unavailable and so on.

+**Emergency**: It's used when the system gets unusable.

 Sincerely, Emergency and Alert for me are the same.
 When the entire system is down, isn't the system unusable, most of the times?
-Now it's up to you decide at what severity level you have to use, I particularly never used Alert and Emergency.
+Now it's up to you decide at what severity level you want/need to stop...
+I particularly never used Alert and Emergency ones.
 When something really serious happens, such as a database unavailable, I add a critical log entry and, thus, send an e-mail message for the team, but that's my need.
-If send a SMS message for you no matter the time, go ahead if it's you need/want, I don't care unless the message is sent to me! :)
+If you want to send a SMS message for you no matter the time, go ahead if it's you need/want...
+I don't care unless the message is sent to me! :)

+Notice that not all the logging frameworks follow these convention, some of them can add or remove severity levels, but the [RFC 5424](https://tools.ietf.org/html/rfc5424) is a good starting point to understand the severity levels.
+With this in mind, do not be afraid if you face a **trace**, **off** or **fatal** in logging framework documentations...

 ## Context data